ehtick/three-edge-projection/README.md

 }
 ```

-Generate the edge geometry using a generator function.
+Generate the edge geometry result using a generator function.

 ### .generateAsync